Alexandracope/SOFIA-project-2/README.md

 ## CI Pipeline

 The delivered milestones are:
+* Setup and deploy the needed infrastructure using terraform scripts
 * Use jenkins to create builds successfully
 * Build images and push them to docker hub private registry
 * Pulling updated images from docker hub private registry